 LEGISLATIVE HISTORY: 2011 - REFERRED TO COMMERCE, ECONOMIC DEVELOPMENT AND SMALL BUSINESS 2012 - Passed Senate 2013 - Passed senate 2014 - Passed Senate

-FISCAL IMPLICATIONS: None.
+FISCAL IMPLICATIONS: Undetermined.

-EFFECTIVE DATE: This act shall take effect on the one hundred and twentieth day after it shall have become law.
+EFFECTIVE DATE: This act shall take effect immediately.